DuaneOne/House-Electrical-Power-Usage-Monitor-Including-Generator/README.md

 To list the mounted devices: $ lsblk

-List the files: $ sudo ls /media/influx-backup     \# Note after the drive is unmounted, you cannot see the individual files using sudo ls or FileZilla
+List the files: $ sudo ls /media/influx-backup &nbsp;  \# Note after the drive is unmounted, you cannot see the individual files using sudo ls or FileZilla